daniel-mizsak/python-package-template/README.md

 ```

 ### Tox
-Tox is useful for running the above tools in an isolated environment.\
+Tox is useful for running the above tools in isolated environments.\
 It makes sure that the package setup is consistent and that the tools are working as expected.\
 It can be used to test different python versions and different testing scenarios.
+I am also using it to automatically generate the documentation and build the package.

-In this repository tox is set up to use python 3.11, 3.12 and run pytest, ruff, mypy and documentation tests.
+In this repository tox is set up to use python 3.11, 3.12 and run codecov, pytest, ruff, mypy, docs and package building.\
-The settings are specified in the `tox.ini` file.
+The settings are specified in the `tox.toml` file.

 Call tox by running: